Board of Directors

 Advisors

-Acting Director of the University of Wisconsin –Milwaukee Field Station: Paul Engevold
+Senior Manager of the UWM Saukville Field Station: Paul Engevold

-In 2014, Sharon became the DNR representative on the Bog team.
-She works as an ecologist for the Bureau of Natural Heritage Conservation of the Wisconsin Department of Natural Resources, where her territory spans the southeastern counties of the state.
+In 2025, Peter became the DNR representative on the Bog team.
+He works for the Bureau of Natural Heritage Conservation of the Wisconsin Department of Natural Resources, where his territory spans the southeastern counties of the state.
 The Bureau of Natural Heritage Conservation is tasked with preserving Wisconsin’s special places and non-game species, and managing Wisconsin’s State Natural Areas.
-In addition to providing expertise to other DNR programs involved in decisions and actions impacting natural communities and native species, she is also the assigned property manager for several State Natural Areas in southeastern Wisconsin, in addition to the Cedarburg Bog.
-Sharon is a native Minnesotan who earned her Bachelor’s degree from UW-Stevens Point and her Master’s degree in Ecology from UC-Davis.
-She is interested in birds, spends as much time as she can outdoors, and has already put in some time cutting buckthorn in the Bog.
+In addition to providing expertise to other DNR programs involved in decisions and actions impacting natural communities and native species, he is also the assigned property manager for several State Natural Areas in southeastern Wisconsin, in addition to the Cedarburg Bog.